The Mughal Empire- Backstory

 Shah Jahan, who had been imprisoned by Aurangzeb in Agra, was being tended to by his daughter Jahanara.
 Shah Jahan was given little information of the going-ons of the Empire after his imprisonment, and so became ecstatic when a messenger announced a gift from his son, Aurangzeb.
 Upon opening the chest presented by the messenger, Shah Jahan is claimed to have wailed in despair as the chest contained the decapitated head of his eldest son and heir, Dara.
 Shah Jahan, unable to recover, died of grief soon after.

 Aurangzeb’s 49 year reign expanded the borders of the empire farther than ever before.
 However, the policies adopted by Aurangzeb created internal divisions which made it impossible for him to hold together the Empire he had inherited, and Aurangzeb spent the latter years of his reign rushing to quell rebellions in different parts of the Empire.
 His imposition of a jizya tax on non-muslims, the destruction of Hindu temples, and the execution of the ninth Sikh Guru Tegh Bahadur, created divisions which would in time destroy the empire.
-The Mughals had always managed to rule only because of the religious tolerance they showed to the beliefs of their Hindu subjects.
+The Mughals had always managed to rule only because of the religious tolerance they showed to the diversity of beliefs in India.
 From Babur to Akbar, Mughal rule had been broadly secular in nature, with Hindus and Muslims both being involved in government and administration.

-Aurangzeb was the last great Mughal.
+Aurangzeb was the last ‘great’ Mughal.
 After his death the empire slowly fractured into several smaller soobas ruled by local Nawabs.
 These nawabs fought amongst themselves for land and resources, making easy picking for the East India British company, which played the nawabs against each other.
 This fracturing was a direct result of the divisive policies pursued by Aurangzeb and the constant warfare he subjected the Empire to.
 It is an interesting but ultimately pointless exercise to think of how different the world would be today if Dara had triumphed over Arungzeb, if the philosopher had won instead of the soldier.
-Or better yet, it is tempting to imagine an Empire ruled by Dara as the Emperor and Aurangzeb as his commander-general.
+Instead of a legacy of religious division and strife, exploited and further entrenched by the British, it is tempting to think of a united, harmonious and multi-cultural subcontinent.
 If instead of constant warfare depleting the royal treasury as under Aurangzeb, if Dara-the-Emperor had been able to spend on the construction of universities and seminaries, on researchers instead of soldiers, world history would have been very different.